 Spindump collects and analyzes data on macOS to help Mac users, support teams, and developers troubleshoot issues with Mac apps.
 However, the technical nature of the data provided by Spindump makes it more valuable to support team members and developers than the average Mac user.

 Apart from apps, another resource-intensive process is the WindowServer process on Mac, as it runs in the background.
-However, users can kill it in Activity Monitor to free up resources.
+However, users can kill it in Activity Monitor to free up RAM on Mac.

 Why Spindump uses CPU resources